mkhairi/devise-stalkable/README.md

-# Devise::LoginTracker
+# Devise::Stalkable

-LoginTracker is a gem that tracks logins of each user.
+Stalkable is a gem that tracks logins of each user.
+Based on [devise-login_tracker](https://github.com/blueberryapps/devise-login_tracker)

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (not on rubygems yet!):

-    gem 'devise-login_tracker'
+    gem 'devise-stalkable', github: "unchris/stalkable"

 And then execute: